all-of-us/workbench/README.md

 ##### Result is
 1. BigQuery datasets:  all-of-us-workbench-test:cdr20180130 and all-of-us-workbench-test:public20180130
 2. CSV dumps of tables in bucket all-of-us-workbench-cloudsql-create: cdr20180130/*.csv and public20180130/*.csv
+3. Note cdr-version can be ''  to make dbs named cdr public
 ### Generate local mysql databases -- cdr and public for data generated above
 `./project.rb generate-cloudsql-cdr --cdr-version 20180130 \
 --bucket all-of-us-workbench-cloudsql-create`
 ##### Result is
 1. Local mysql database cdr20180130 fully populated with count data from cdr version 20180130
 2. Local mysql database public20180130 fully populated with count data from cdr version 20180130
+3. Note cdr-version can be ''  to make dbs named cdr public

 ### Put mysqldump of local mysql database in bucket for importing into cloudsql.
 Call once for each db you want to dump
 `./project.rb mysqldump-db --db-name cdr20180130 --bucket all-of-us-workbench-cloudsql-create`